win-acme/win-acme.github.io/manual/validation-problems.md

 ### Name server synchronisation
 Let's Encrypt may query all of your name servers, so they will have to be in sync before submitting the challenge.
-The program will perform a pre-validation 'dry run' for a maximum of 5 times with 30 second intervals to allow the DNS changes to be processed.
+The program will perform a pre-validation 'dry run' for a maximum of 5 times with 30 second intervals (configurable in `settings.json`) to allow the DNS changes to be processed.